woojiahao/kobold/README.md

 While pointed out by this [design guide](https://www.educative.io/courses/grokking-the-system-design-interview/m2ygV4E81AR) that a NoSQL would serve to provide better scaling options.
 However, the adapter for NoSQL databases like MongoDB, Cassandra, and Riak are severely outdated so I have chosen to go with a better maintained adapter that I was more familiar with -- PostgreSQL.

+## Hashing algorithm

+The hashing algorithm is comprised of the following steps (taken from the design guide):

+1. Parse any URLs to remove any URL encoding
+2. Compute a unique hash of the URL
+3. Encode the hash of the URL using base64 or base62
+4. Extract a 6-character long key from the hash (sufficient for use case)
+5. Generate a random index to extract from the hash to form our key
+6. Attempt to insert the key into the database
+7. If the key cannot be inserted due to a primary key conflict, we will re-roll the random indices till it works

 ## TODO

 Check out the following projects: